balthorium/kms-id/draft-abiggs-saag-key-management-service.md

     }
   }
   "method": "retrieve",
-  "uri": "/resources/a8c3c42f-5348-4289-83f0-d833d31ba93c/authorizations@authId=119a0582-2e2b-4c0c-ba6a-753d05171803",
+  "uri": "/resources/a8c3c42f-5348-4289-83f0-d833d31ba93c/authorizations?authId=119a0582-2e2b-4c0c-ba6a-753d05171803",
   "requestId": "d4a741cd-0e16-4ff8-9a61-4a4b841d9e93"
 })
 ~~~

 If successful, the KMS response to a retrieve authorization for the specific user request MUST have a status of 200.
 The response message conforms to the basic response message structure and includes an array of KMS authorization object representations.
-The array will be empty if specific user is not authorized for the KMS resource object.
-The array will contain one single authorization entry for the specific user if user is authorized for the KMS resource object. .
+The array will be empty if the specified user is not authorized for the KMS resource object.
+The array will contain one single authorization entry for the specified user if that user is authorized for the KMS resource object.
 In the case of a request failure, the KMS response status SHOULD be that of an {{RFC7231}} defined status code with semantics that correspond to the failure condition.

 Response payload definition: